pgkraus/How-to-Mine-Crypto/README.md

 + **Rig**: The term rig simply refers to any computer setup.
 This may refer to a gaming PC (gaming rig) or a dedicated machine used for mining (mining rig)
 + **Hashing/Hash Rate**:  Hashing is the work done by your rig when mining.
 It is measured in hashes/second, usually on the scale of Megahashes/second (MH/s).
 This determines how much you can earn.
 + **Crypto**:  This is simply shorthand for cryptocurrency.
 Can refer to any cryptocurrency.
 + **BTC**:  This is the abbreviated symbol for a bitcoin.
-Think of it like USD for United States Dollar
+Think of it like USD for United States Dollar.
 + **Overclocking**:  To put it simply, all computational devices have a core clock speed which, generally speaking, determines how much work it can do or how much information it can process in a given time span, and it is usually measured in megahertz (MHz) or gigahertz (GHz).
 One hertz means a single cycle per second.
 Overclocking is forcing a device to run at a higher clock speed than it is intended, boosting performance but increasing power draw and heat production.

 [1]: https://github.com/pgkraus/How-to-Mine-Crypto/blob/main/What%20is%20Crypto.md